Red-Mods/G.R.E-Lab/README.md

 # G.R.E Lab

-**G.R.E Lab (Game Reverse Engineering Laboratory)** is a tool to manipulate and study game engines functionalities & behaviours, by reversing structs, classes, enums and symbols you can directly contribute to this tool.
+**G.R.E Lab (Game Reverse Engineering Laboratory)** is a tool to manipulate and study game engines functionalities & behaviours.

+### How to contribute ?
+By reversing structs, classes, enums and symbols you can directly contribute to this tool.

+### More Infos
 > [!NOTE]
 > Right now the purpose of this tool is only to study **Red Dead Redemption**, but this can be easily suited for others games.